DarwinGalactic/MandelbrotZoom/.github/ISSUE_TEMPLATE/bug-report-for-mandelbrot-zoom.md

 ---
-name: Bug report
+name: Bug report for Mandelbrot Zoom
-about: Create a report to help us improve
+about: Report a problem, so we can improve Mandelbrot Zoom
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug or problem**
-A clear and concise description of what the bug is.
+A clear and concise description of the problem you are seeing

 **To Reproduce**
 Steps to reproduce the behavior: